loader-logo

 Determination of aerobic biodegradability in soil, aqueous environment, seawater and marine sediment can be done by either measuring the oxygen demand in a closed respirometer or analysis of evolved carbon dioxide.

-Together with the in-situ carbon dioxide absorption kit, Gas Endeavour works as a volumetric respirometer and allows for continuous and on-line measurement of oxygen consumption or depletion caused by aerobic respiration of microorganisms.
+Together with the in-situ gas absorption attachment, BPC Blue works as a volumetric respirometer and allows for continuous and on-line measurement of oxygen consumption or depletion caused by aerobic respiration of microorganisms.
 The instrument can therefore be used to perform aerobic biodegradability analysis according to following norms:

 • ISO 14851 – ultimate aerobic biodegradation of plastic materials in an aqueous system